EugenioUglov/YoutubeFaceController/README.md

 # YoutubeFaceController
-Control YouTube videos with your face.
+Extension for browser Opera to control YouTube videos with your face.
 You can to choose next or previous video when your face rotate to the right or left side.
 <br><br><i><mark>Used technologies: js, open source library for tracks a face and outputs the coordinate: https://github.com/auduno/clmtrackr</mark></i>
 <ul>
 My contacts: